rust-lang/rust/src/doc/rustc-dev-guide/src/mir/construction.md

 `if` conditions and `match` statements for `enum`s without variants with fields are lowered to `TerminatorKind::SwitchInt`.
 Each possible value (so `0` and `1` for `if` conditions) has a corresponding `BasicBlock` to which the code continues.
-The argument being branched on is again an `Operand`.
+The argument being branched on is (again) an `Operand` representing the value of the if condition.

 ### Pattern matching